-Consists of the Foundation Capital of the W. P. Schmitz Foundation (€ 102 K) and that of the Schmitz-Hille Foundation (CHF I million).
-The deviation to the previous year results from currency exchange rate changes.
+Consists of the Foundation Capital of the W. P. Schmitz Foundation (€ 102 K) and that of the Schmitz-Hille Foundation (CHF I million.)
+Any differences from the previous year are the result of exchange rate changes.

 Special Assets (A II)